Where Does Vanilla Come From? A Guide to Vanilla Origins, Flavor Profiles and Culinary Uses

 Uganda is a landlocked country in East Africa with rolling hills and low mountains.
 It is believed that vanilla was first introduced to Uganda in the 1940s by British farmers.

 Unlike other growing regions, vanilla grown in Uganda can be harvested twice a year, in December and in June or July, due to the country’s distinct weather patterns.
 Although vanilla-pollinating bees do live in Uganda, they are too few and far between to be of much use, so Ugandan beans are hand-pollinated.
-The beans are best picked when the ends become slightly yellow and split.
+Beans are typically harvested when the tip begins to yellow, indicating physiological maturity.
 Then, they go through a blanching, sweating and storing process similar to that of Madagascar.

 Try It Now: Ugandan Pure Vanilla Extract